Interfaith Winston Salem - Board of Guidance

 Dr. Dunn is a retired Moravian minister who has lived in the Winston-Salem area for many years.
 He earned a B.A. degree from Penn State University, an M.Div. degree from Duke University and a Ph.D. from Union Theological Seminary in New York City.
 He served as an adjunct professor at Salem College for 15 years.
 He has been involved in Interfaith Winston-Salem since its conception.

-Ms. Masdon, who grew up in Macon, Ga. in a conventional Christian denomination, now attends the Unitarian Universalist Fellowship of Winston-Salem (UUFWS), where she says “every conversation is essentially an interfaith experience.”
+Ms. Masdon grew up in Macon, Ga. in a conventional Christian denomination.
+She now attends the Unitarian Universalist Fellowship of Winston-Salem (UUFWS), where she says “every conversation is essentially an interfaith experience.”
 She actively represents UUFWS in Winston-Salem Pride events and Interfaith Voice and has organized fundraising events for the Adam Foundation and AIDS Care Services.
-She works at Aon-Hewitt.

-Mr. McLeese is the founder of Interfaith Winston-Salem.
+Mr. McLeese is the founder of Interfaith Winston-Salem and is an ex officio member of the board.
 He is a member of Green Street United Methodist Church in Winston-Salem.
 A native of Anderson, South Carolina, he retired in 1998 after a career as a sportswriter, a corporate communications manager and owner of a public relations agency.
 He received a B.A. degree in English from Wake Forest University in 1966.

 Michelle M. Nicolle, Ph.D.